AxisCommunications/acap-integration-examples-aws/images-to-aws-s3/README.md

 ### Configure the camera using a bash script

-The bash script `configure-camera.sh` depends on *curl* and *xpath* being installed on your system, and should be called with the following positional arguments.
+The bash script `configure-camera.sh` depends on *curl* being installed on your system, and should be called with the following positional arguments.

 1. `address` - The IP address or hostname of the Axis camera
 1. `username` - The username used when accessing the Axis camera